 What are some of the benefits of BLW?

-It is important to introduce solid foods by around the 6 month mark because breastmilk or formula alone don’t provide adequate amounts of macronutrients like iron and zinc.
+It is important to introduce solid foods by around the 6 month mark because breastmilk or formula alone don’t provide adequate amounts of important nutrients like iron and zinc.
 Low iron and zinc levels can lead to impaired growth, motor and cognitive development and immune function, hence the importance of paying attention to these important nutrients.
 Eating whole foods through baby led weaning has the potential to be very nutrient-dense when compared with some homemade or commercial baby foods which sometimes parents water down.